 This competition is open to teams of 1 to 4 people.
 We encourage your team to bring together individuals from diverse backgrounds and areas of study.
-The team member pitching at the Problem Pitch Competition must be a current full-time, or part-time University of Waterloo student (undergraduate or graduate), and must attend a scheduled prep session prior to the competition.
+The team member pitching at the Problem Pitch Competition must be a current full-time, or part-time University of Waterloo student (undergraduate or graduate), and is encouraged to attend prep sessions prior to the competition.

 *Funding won at the Problem Pitch Competition is to be used for R&D to develop a solution to the problem and must be used within 1 year of receiving the funding.
 It will be administered by reimbursing approved expenses – receipts and documentation must be provided for reimbursement.
 Competition organizers will determine if an expense is eligible or not.
 First and second place Problem Pitch winners may be eligible for additional funding, up to the amount of the initial funding, based on their R&D progress.
 The Problem Pitch Competition is a collaboration between Velocity and the Problem Lab.